 27. do rabbits and tigers get along

-no!
 Tigers and rabbits cannot get along.
-They eat rabbits Goddammit.
+They eat rabbits.
 However, stranger things happen on the animal planet.
 In the video below, a baby tiger and a baby rabbit become friends after their mothers abandon them.

 Example 1: baby Rabbit and Tiger can be friends